ArashMozhdehi/651-Final-Project-Backend/README.md

 ## API Documentation
 There are 17 API endpoints built for this project.
-Please click [here](https://app.swaggerhub.com/apis-docs/uofcengo/BikeAssistance/1.0.0) to see the details with example of each of the API.
+Please click [here for gitbook](https://arash-mozhdehi.gitbook.io/restful-apis-tutorial/) or [here for swagger](https://app.swaggerhub.com/apis-docs/uofcengo/BikeAssistance/1.0.0) to see the details with example of each of the API.

 ### 1. /api/signin: This endpoint allows the front-end to authenticate the user and returns a token that allows the user to access to his/her account in future.
 Upon successful signin this following message will be returned.